dimaip/dimaip.github.io/_posts/2016-10-21-logicless-templates-with-fusion.md

 ### f:if -> @if

 Fluid conditions are notoriously hard to understand and get right.
 Eel to the rescue!
-If you want to disable rendering of some TypoScript path based on a condition, you should use `@if`:
+If you want to disable rendering of some Fusion path based on a condition, you should use `@if`:

 {% highlight bash%}
 renderMeOnlyInBackend = 'Secret stuff for logged in folk!'